vortexmakes/RKH/doc/readme.txt

 - \b rkh.c: platform-independent source code of RKH.
 This file requires inclusion of only one platform-specific header file named
-\c rkhport.h.
+\b rkhport.h.
 It's indirectly included by \b rkh.h file and it's described in detail in section \ref Porting.

 - \c rkhtrace.c: platform-independent source code of runtime debugging.

-Next, each \c rkhport.h must be referenced from \c rkhplat.h header file, located in \c \\include directory.
-The idea behind conditional compilation is that a \c rkhport.h can be selectively compiled, depending upon whether a specific value has been defined.
-The next listing shows the \c rkhplat.h file according to \c \\portable directory from
+Next, each \b rkhport.h must be referenced from \b rkhplat.h header file, located in \c \\include directory.
+The idea behind conditional compilation is that a \b rkhport.h can be selectively compiled, depending upon whether a specific value has been defined.
+The next listing shows the \b rkhplat.h file according to \c \\portable directory from
 \ref src_dir "Figure 2 RKH source directory", where \c ___CWS08__,
 \c ___LNXGCC__, and \c __VC__ are used to instruct the C/C++ compiler to include header files from the specific RKH port directory.